-The third trimester changes the way a pregnant women looks at being pregnant.
-Leg cramps, fluid retention, fatigue and pains are all common from this week until the end of gestation.
+The third trimester changes the way a pregnant woman looks at being pregnant.
+Leg cramps, fluid retention, fatigue, and pains are all common from this week until the end of gestation.
 Multiple pregnancies may leave the female feeling heavier than she ever thought possible.
 With two babies in utero, symptoms tend to be more aggressive, but there are only 10 weeks to go until the end of the pregnancy for most women pregnant with multiples.

 The second trimester was a breeze – the third trimester changes all that.
 Despite feeling heavy and tired, some pregnant moms choose to travel at this stage of the pregnancy.
 Travel is often okay, but talking to the attending doctor first is a priority.
 Approval for travel will often depend upon the status of the pregnancy and any complications the woman may be experiencing.